Thijsvangrinsven/XAI-Project/README.md

 4. Add the environment as a kernel: python -m ipykernel install --user --name=myenv --display-name "Python (myenv)"

-5. Open the Jupyter notebook file.
+5. Open the Jupyter notebook file (Final Project.ipynb.

 6. Select the Conda environment Kernel in Jupyter:
    a.
 At the top, click kernel -> change kernel